-- the operation of the railway system; or - the operating rules of the railway system can also be introduced without a related technical change.
+- 2.24 Of course, changes to: - the operation of a sub-system; or can also be introduced without a related technical change.
 If these changes are safety-related, the proposer should consider whether they are significant or not.
 Only if they are significant should the risk management process of the CSM REA be applied to them.
 If the change is not significant, the proposer must keep a record of how it arrived at its decision.